Mesannie Wilkins: Personal life

-Wilkins was born Annie Mabel Libby in Minot, Maine on December 13, 1891, to George and Sarah Stuart Libby; who were early settlers of the area of German, Scottish and English descent.
+Wilkins was born Annie Mabel Stuart in Minot, Maine on December 13, 1891, to James Stuart and Sarah Libby Stuart; who were early settlers of the area of German, Scottish and English descent.
 Her family lived on a farm that her grandfather started in Woodman Hill, West Minot.
 Wilkins dropped out of school by the sixth grade to help run the farm.
 When she turned of age, it was said that Wilkins ran away from home and joined the circus as a bareback rider, only to return home when she learned that her mother had taken ill.
 When her father died, Wilkins's mother took up with his brother, Waldo.
 During times when the farm could not sustain them, Wilkins and her mother took jobs at a shoe shop in Lewiston, Maine.
 Wilkins rode a donkey to and from work, thus earning the nickname "Jackass Annie".

 In September 1954, while battling a bout of pneumonia, Wilkins not only lost her only surviving family member, Uncle Waldo (who was 85 and blind), she was also diagnosed with either tuberculosis or cancer and given just two years to live by her doctor.
 As Wilkins had to sell off all her livestock to pay medical bills, the doctor, realizing Wilkins was "dirt poor", offered to get her into a state-funded retirement home.
 The farm house built by her grandfather had burned down and Wilkins was now living in an outbuilding used for storage.